Check out these publications, videos, and other products offered by Alaska Sea Grant. For price and other details, click on the cover or title.

 Updated in 2015.
 This book is the first and only field guide to more than 100 common seaweeds, seagrasses, and marine lichens of Alaska.
 Filled with color photos and clearly written descriptions, and printed on water-resistant paper, it is a must-have addition to the reference collections of any scientist, coastal monitor, naturalist, educator, student, or beachcomber interested in Alaska’s coastal ecosystems.
 Author Mandy Lindeberg is a biologist with the National Oceanic and Atmospheric Administration in Juneau, Alaska.
 In 2006 she discovered a new genus of kelp, golden V (depicted on the cover), in the Aleutian Islands.
 Coauthor Sandra Lindstrom is a professor at the University of British Columbia and has published many journal articles and books on algae.

 “Fish to schools” project leaders at the University of Alaska Fairbanks have produced a new guide to help buyers purchase Alaska seafood for student lunches.
-Buyers can access information on suppliers, fish species and product, and delivery option in their region.
+Buyers can access information on suppliers, fish species and product, and delivery options in their region.
 Serving Alaska seafood in schools can enhance food security, improve diet quality, and strengthen markets for sustainably harvested fish

 This field guide features 63 species of sea stars in the nearshore subtidal community of the Aleutian Islands, Alaska, an understudied region because of its remoteness, adverse weather, and rocky bottoms that inhibit collecting.
 The book is the result of sea star collections made during 840 scuba dives throughout the Aleutians by the authors, plus observation and research, and includes several recently described species.
 Biologists, divers, and naturalists are among those who will find the guide useful, and all who view the photographs will be stunned by the beauty of the sea stars.